 - Find somewhere safe to wait for firefighters.
 When they arrive, try to give them as much information as possible about the fire and the building.

-While the Bridgeport Personal Injury Lawyers at Carter Mario Injury Lawyers hope you never have to employ these tips, it’s important to have them in mind.
+Bridgeport Personal Injury Lawyers at Carter Mario Injury Lawyers hope you never have to employ these tips, it’s important to have them in mind.
 Take the time to discuss fire safety with your family, and make sure everyone knows the escape plan and meeting place in case of a fire.

 As always, if you would like more information, call us at (844) 634-5656 to speak with an attorney.